-On our first holiday to Bali, we stayed at the Nusa Dua Beach Hotel and Spa – and were pleasantly surprised.
+Which is why I am sharing my experiences at the Nusa Dua Beach Hotel and Spa.
+It was our first trip to Bali, and we were pleasantly surprised.
 Come with me to find out more …

 I must confess that Bali wasn’t really on my bucket list – what with all the reports of terror attacks, drug smugglers, bogan Australians drinking too much and behaving badly – not to mention Bali belly (which I got in the Philippines in 2009, an experience I wasn’t keen to repeat!).

 But with my 50th birthday to celebrate, and some great deals on offer, last month we found ourselves jetting off to Bali.
 And what a great holiday we had!

 If you too are hesitant about Bali, I highly recommend that you book accommodation in the exclusive Nusa Dua precinct.
 All vehicles entering Nusa Dua must pass through a security checkpoint, which helped to allay our fears about terrorist activity.